Music Guidelines

 • Previous funding.

-All recipients must complete a final report clearly outlining how the NYC Women’s Fund was used to complete the project along with sharing information on attendance numbers and public access plans or outcomes.
+All recipients must complete an Interim Report and Final Report clearly outlining how the NYC Women’s Fund was used to complete the project, along with sharing information on the release of the project and public access plans or outcomes.

 Funds must be used to complete the project outlined in the application form.
 Funds may be allocated as the applicant needs to complete the project.
 However, funds cannot be used to purchase capital goods.